mrismanaziz/Reforestation/README.md

-## What do you get when you cross a snowman with a vampire?
-Frostbite.
+## A doll was recently found dead in a rice paddy.
+It's the only known instance of a nick nack paddy wack.